AdobeDocs/experience-manager-cloud-service.en/help/implementing/dispatcher/disp-overview.md

 it should be renamed to `rules.any` and don't forget to adapt the `$include` statements referring to that file in the farm files as well.

-If the folder however contains multiple, farm specific files with that pattern, their contents should be copied to the `$include` statement referring to them in the farm files.
+If the folder however contains multiple, farm-specific files with that pattern, their contents should be copied to the `$include` statement referring to them in the farm files.

 Remove any file that has the suffix `_invalidate_allowed.any`.